South Africa: Literature

 South African literature emerged from a unique social and political history.
-One of the first well known novels written by a black author in an African language was Solomon Thekiso Plaatje's Mhudi, written in 1930.
+One of the first well-known novels written by a black author in an African language was Solomon Thekiso Plaatje's Mhudi, written in 1930.
 During the 1950s, Drum magazine became a hotbed of political satire, fiction, and essays, giving a voice to the urban black culture.

-Notable white South African authors include Alan Paton, who published the novel Cry, the Beloved Country in 1948.
+Notable white South African authors include anti-apartheid activist Alan Paton, who published the novel Cry, the Beloved Country in 1948.
 Nadine Gordimer became the first South African to be awarded the Nobel Prize in Literature, in 1991.
 J.M.
 Coetzee won the Nobel Prize in Literature in 2003.
 When awarding the prize, the Swedish Academy stated that Coetzee "in innumerable guises portrays the surprising involvement of the outsider."

 The plays of Athol Fugard have been regularly premiered in fringe theatres in South Africa, London (Royal Court Theatre) and New York.
 Olive Schreiner's The Story of an African Farm (1883) was a revelation in Victorian literature: it is heralded by many as introducing feminism into the novel form.

 Breyten Breytenbach was jailed for his involvement with the guerrilla movement against apartheid.
 André Brink was the first Afrikaner writer to be banned by the government after he released the novel A Dry White Season.